Register for Webinar on 28 September

 |Collaboration with IT||

 NB!
 When reading the overall Happiness for different IT measurement areas, remember that the scale is from -100 to +100, calculated with the same mathematical model as NPS.
-(Although HappySignals is not the same as NPS, as we are not asking the “Do you recommend” format question.
+(Read about What is the difference between NPS and HappySignals?)

-If you’re reading this report, one of your or your team’s priorities is probably to deliver better Ticket-based IT services for end-users.
+If you’re reading this report, one of your priorities is probably to deliver better Ticket-based IT services for end-users.
 But how do you do that, and where should you start?
 This chapter aims to shed light on what our data tells about these questions.

 First, let’s recap how we measure end-user experience with Ticket-based IT (Incidents and Requests).
 HappySignals enables our customers to send surveys to end-users in connection with each ticket resolution, asking end-users to accept the resolution by giving feedback about their experience.
 The surveys ask questions around these metrics: